kgcreative/starting-point/README.md

 #### LiveReload Settings

 1. Allow LiveReload to compile Sass
-2. Run a custom command after processing changes = `grunt`
+2. Run a custom command after processing changes = `grunt` - only if you want to use Grunt